Only one soldier believed involved in Afghan shooting: U.S.

 Only one U.S. soldier appears to have been involved in Sunday's shooting of Afghan civilians, a U.S. official said, the latest incident that is sure to strain U.S.-Afghan relations and inflame public opinion in Afghanistan.

-The Afghan Defence Ministry said that Western forces killed 15 civilians in a shooting spree in southern Kandahar province.
+The Afghan Defense Ministry said that Western forces killed 15 civilians in a shooting spree in southern Kandahar province.

-A senior U.S. Defence official said Defence Secretary Leon Panetta "was deeply saddened to hear last night of this incident and is closely monitoring reports out of Afghanistan."
+A senior U.S. defense official said Defense Secretary Leon Panetta "was deeply saddened to hear last night of this incident and is closely monitoring reports out of Afghanistan."

 Senior Republican and Democratic senators called the situation tragic but said it should not change U.S. policy in Afghanistan.